LCFJunior/LCFJunior/README.md

     tools: [Node, Express, REACT js/native, Expo, Pandas],
     database: [SQL Server, MongoDB]

-   challenge: ("Enter the programming market and make a difference") }
+   challenge: ("Enter the programming market and make a difference");
+   obs: ("More about me in my Linkedin!");
+  }
 }
 ```